adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

     * For example, if you’re creating an image classification model, make sure you’re able to load data into your program, create test/train matrices, create a very simple model (using one of the DL libraries), create your training loop, and make sure the network is learning something and that you can get to some baseline accuracy.
 Only once you’ve done these steps can you start to worry about things like regularization, data augmentation, etc.
     * Too many times you can get over complicated with the model and hyperparameters when your issues may lie just in the way you’re loading in data or creating your training batches.
 Be sure to get those simple parts of the machine learning pipeline down.
     * Another benefit to making sure you have a minimal but working end to end pipeline is that you’re able to track performance metrics as you start to change your model and tune your hyperparameters.
-* If you’re trying to create some sort of end product, 80% of your ML project will honestly be just doing frontend and backend work.
+* If you’re trying to create some sort of end product, 80% of your ML project will honestly be just doing front-end and back-end work.
 And even within that 20% of ML work, a lot of it will probably be dataset creation or preprocessing.

+## Kaggle

+* Bit of a love/hate relationship with Kaggle.
+I think it's great for beginners in machine learning who are looking to get more practical experience.
+I can't tell you how much it helped me to go through the process of loading in data with Pandas, creating a model with Tensorflow/Scikit-Learn, training the model, and fine tuning to get good performance.
+Seeing how your model stacks up against the competition afterwards is a cool feeling as well.
+* The part of Kaggle that I don't really enjoy is how much feature engineering is required to really get into the top 10-15% of the leaderboard.
+You have to be really committed to data visualization and hyperparameter tuning.
+Some may argue that this is a crucial part of being a data scientist/machine learning engineer, and I do agree that it's important in real world problem spaces.
+I think the main point here is that if you want to get good at Kaggle competitions, there's no easy road, and you'll have to do a lot of practice (which is not bad!).

 ## Debugging ML Models

 * What should you do when your ML model’s accuracy just isn’t good enough?
-* If your train accuracy is great but your validation accuracy is poor, this likely means that your model has overfit to the training data
+* If your train accuracy is great but your validation accuracy is poor, this likely means that your model has overfit to the training data.
     * Reduce model complexity
     * Gather more data
         * Data augmentation helps (at least for image data)
         * Honestly, just investing more time/money in this component of your ML model is almost always well worth it.
     * Regularization
-* Underfitting?
+* If your training accuracy just isn't good enough, you could be suffering from underfitting.
     * Increase model complexity
         * More layers or more units in each layer
-* Idek
+* Any other problem you might be having.
     * Check the quality of your training data and make sure you’re loading everything in properly
     * Adjust hyperparameters
         * I know it’s tedious and it takes a boatload of time, but it can *sometimes* be worth.